B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 I divide a rectangle into 12 equal parts (3 units by 4 units based on the denominators) and represent \(\frac{2}{3}\)of the rectangle.

-Then I find \(\frac{1}{4}\) of 8 squares or \(\frac{1}{4}\) of 2 columns = 2 squares by 12.
+Then I find \(\frac{1}{4}\) of the 8 parts or \(\frac{1}{4}\) of two columns = 2 parts.

-Then, \(\frac{1}{4}\)of \(\frac{2}{3}\)of the rectangle is equal to 2 squares over the set of squares (12).
+Then, \(\frac{1}{4}\)of \(\frac{2}{3}\)of the rectangle is equal to 2 parts of the set of 12.

-Multiplication With Splitting
+Multiplication With Partitioning

-• Multiplication performed with an area model
+- Multiplication performed with an area model

-\(\frac{3}{4}\; \times \;\frac{2}{3}\;{\rm{or}}\;\frac{3}{4}\;{\rm{of}}\;\frac{2}{3}\)
+\(\frac{3}{4}\; \times \;\frac{2}{3}\;{\rm{or}}\;\frac{3}{4}\;\;{\rm{of}}\;\;\frac{2}{3}\)

 Since I am looking for \(\frac{3}{4}\) of \(\frac{2}{3}\), I vertically divide a rectangle into 3 equal parts and colour 2 parts, which corresponds to \( \frac{2}{3}\) of the rectangle.

-Then I can decompose \(\frac{3}{4}\) into \(\frac{1}{4}\; + \;\frac{1}{4} + \;\frac{1}{ 4}\).
+In the same way, I can decompose \(\frac{3}{4}\) into \(\frac{1}{4}\; + \;\frac{1}{4} + \;\frac{1}{ 4}\).

 I divide the same rectangle horizontally into 4 equal parts and first colour 1 part, which corresponds to \(\frac{1}{4}\) of the rectangle, that is 3 squares among 12.
 The fraction that represents \(\frac{1}{4}\) of \(\frac{2}{3}\) corresponds to the number of parts coloured twice, that is \(\frac{2}{{12}}\).
 The numerator corresponds to the darker coloured parts and the denominator corresponds to the number of parts of the same size in the whole, that is 12 parts (figure 1).

-I'm looking for \(\frac{3}{4}\), then I can do \(2\; + \;2\; + \;2\) since \(\frac{1}{4}\) represents 2 squares.
-So, \(\frac{3}{4}\) represents 6 squares. \(\frac{3}{4}\) of \(\frac{2}{3}\) represents \(\frac{6}{{12}}\) at all (Figure 2).
-If I move 2 of the squares (Figure 3), I can see that \(\frac{6}{{12}}\) is also \(\frac{1}{2}\) at all.
+I'm looking for \(\frac{3}{4}\), so I can think of this as \(2\; + \;2\; + \;2\) since \(\frac{1}{4}\) represents 2 parts (Figure 1).
+So, \(\frac{3}{4}\) represents 6 parts or \(\frac{6}{{12}}\) (Figure 2).
+If I move 2 of the squares, I can see that \(\frac{6}{{12}}\) is also \(\frac{1}{2}\) (Figure 3).

 Division